Goo-aw233/MSPCManagerHelper/README.md

 5. Build the EXE

 Run `build.bat` or `build_.venv.bat` directly from the `scripts\build` directory to build it yourself.
-Finally, the built `EXE file` will be stored in the `dist` directory of the root directory and named `MSPCManager_... _vx.x.x.x.x.exe`.
+Finally, the built `EXE file` will be stored in the `dist` directory of the root directory and named `MSPCManagerHelper_... _vx.x.x.x.x.exe`.